Stichtite: Meanings, Properties, and Uses

 Stichtite History & Mythology

-Overall, there isn’t a significant amount of mythology about stichtite, mainly because it’s a relatively modern discovery.
+Overall, there isn’t a significant amount of mythology about Stichtite, mainly because it’s a relatively modern discovery.
 It was first recognized in 1910 when samples were unearthed on the west coast of Tasmania.
-A chemist that previously worked for a mining company in the region analyzed the stone and named it after the mine’s current manager, Robert Carl Sticht.
+A chemist who previously worked for a mining company in the region analyzed the stone and named it after the mine’s current manager, Robert Carl Sticht.

 The only commercial mining operation focusing on stichtite is in that region, specifically, a spot referred to as Stichtite Hill.